What is the global plastics treaty?

 Global Plastics Treaty – FAQ

 175 countries agreed at the United Nations Environment Assembly in 2022 to make a global plastics treaty that would create legally-binding obligations to end pollution across the whole life cycle of plastics.
-They also agreed that they would do this within 2 years – and the deadline they set themselves is November 2024.
+They also agreed that they would do this within 2 years.
+This deadline has come and gone and there is still little agreement among countries.
+But one final round of talks is planned in 2025, where it is hoped they can seal a deal.
+The date and venue will be announced in January 2025.

 INC-1: November 2022 in Uruguay